nshan651/excite-cli/README.md

 ![Logo](logo.png)
 Search for a citation by specifying either the title of the work or an identifier code (ISBN, OCLC, LCCN, OLID) and a citation type (MLA, APA, BibTex).

-Copy citations to your clipboard and/or add them to a bibliography file!
+Copy citations to your clipboard and/or add them to a bibliography file.

 ## Usage